ebrensi/HUB_Invoice_Analysis/readme.md

 In order to do this we look at actualy income from room rental invoices over the last year, which give us a sense of what the rooms are worth.

-The orignal invoices are in the form of Excel (.xlsx) sheets combined into two workbooks.
+The orignal invoices are in the form of Excel (.xlsx) sheets combined into two workbooks and are not included in this repo.